 Kay Ellis left a legacy behind that one would be hard-pressed to imitate.
 While her dedication to the tourism industry was of great significance, her love for her family, city, and life are what set her apart from most.
-She took risks and made sure, through hard work, they paid off.
+She took risks, and through hard work, made sure that they paid off.

 Kay was born and raised in Beverly (BHS c/o '68).
 She furthered her education at UMass Amherst and was an active member of the Sigma Kappa Sorority.
 After UMass and meeting Tom, Kay began her life in Gloucester.
-She worked as a reading teacher, real estate agent, and in other careers.
-However, her first foray into tourism was when Kay ended up working alongside Tom and co-owned Essex River Basin Adventures, a kayaking business in Essex, MA.
-This is where Kay showed the tourist industry her unique set of skills.
+She worked as a reading teacher, and a real estate agent, among other careers.
+However, her first foray into tourism was when Kay ended up working alongside Tom as co-owner of Essex River Basin Adventures (ERBA), a kayaking business in Essex, MA.
+This is where Kay began to show the tourist industry her unique set of skills.

-With the success of ERBA, Kay and Tom agreed to take their biggest business risk to date and fulfill Tom's dream of building a schooner out of Essex, MA that would sail Gloucester Harbor.
+With the success of ERBA, Kay and Tom agreed to take their biggest business risk to date and fulfill Tom's dream of building a schooner out of Essex, MA that would sail in and around Gloucester Harbor.
 With everything they owned and everything they had on the line, Kay and Tom literally set sail into new waters.
 With the help of friends, family, and particularly their two sons, they became a staple on the waterfront and tourism scene.
 Tom sailed the boat—but Kay ran the business.